 In today's globally competitive world, intellectual property is a key indicator of long-term success.
 Corporations, as well as individuals, must maintain a continuous flow of knowledge to sustain a competitive advantage in the market place.
-There needs to be a constant stream of intellectual capacity which inspires invention and ultimately innovation.
+There needs to be a constant stream of intellectual capacity that inspires invention and ultimately innovation.
 At XCEO, we believe effective personal leadership is the leading indicator of success.

 Many people know quite well that they have underdeveloped talents, but even those with enormous intellectual capacity often don't know how to leverage their talents into power and influence.
 Practicing extreme personal leadership requires going far beyond the boundaries of conventional expectations in the pursuit of excellence.
 It means setting audacious personal goals in the search of what may not seem possible from an ordinary perspective.